catherinepollard/futurenhs-platform/docs/architecture/decisions/0005-platform-base.md

 ### Current situation

-The client is currently using Kahootz and they are not happy with it.
-This is because it is expensive, proprietary, and the supplier is very slow to add new features.
 We have a team who are familiar with TypeScript and React.

 ### Option 1 - Extend from [Next.js](https://nextjs.org/) starter app (recommended)